kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 - `aws_region` - Name of the region where the EKS cluster is located.
 Only required for Cloud Native Hybrid installs when `kubeconfig_setup` is set to true.
 - `aws_allocation_ids` - A comma separated list of Elastic IP allocation IDs, that will be assigned to the AWS load balancer. **Required.**
-  - With AWS you **must have an [Elastic IP](https://gitlab.com/gitlab-org/gitlab-environment-toolkit/-/blob/main/docs/environment_prep.md#4-create-static-external-ip-aws-elastic-ip-allocation) for each subnet being used**.
+  - With AWS, you **must have an [Elastic IP](https://gitlab.com/gitlab-org/gitlab-environment-toolkit/-/blob/main/docs/environment_prep.md#4-create-static-external-ip-aws-elastic-ip-allocation) for each subnet being used**.
 For example using a VPC with 3 subnets will require the creation of 3 Elastic IPs and their individual allocation IDs will need to be stored in this list.
 - `cloud_native_hybrid_cluster_autoscaler_setup` - When `true` will deploy the [Cluster Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/autoscaling.html) onto the AWS EKS Kubernetes cluster to enable node autoscaling.
 Set to `false` by default.

 A full `vars.yml` file config example for ELS based on a [10k Cloud Native Hybrid Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/10k_users.html#cloud-native-hybrid-reference-architecture-with-helm-charts-alternative) is as follows: